elgeonmb/polarismap/README.md

 xcf file of polaris' map

+please be sure and export your map to map.png before updating so that the preview updates along with it

 small text (star labels) in 9 pt tahoma no antialiasing

 large text (gold labels) in 38 pt gandhi serif bold italic with antialiasing

+key header in 20 pt tahoma no antialiasing

+key subheaders in 13 pt tahoma no antialiasing

+key labels in 11 pt tahoma no antialiasing

 How To Make A Starlane